Kyounghyeon/LDM-Course/README.md

 ```

-- This repo consist with assignments and a project from the course **Large Data Management and Visualization(STA3034)** in SKKU.
+- This repo consists with assignments and a project from the course **Large Data Management and Visualization(STA3034)** in SKKU.
 - The topic of the project is "Proposal for the new bicycle road by analyzing regional characteristics of public bicycle in Seoul"
 - You can see the conclustion of this project through `R` code above.